 Diagnosis is based on clinical findings and the improvement of symptoms with the administration of oral L-dopa.
 The finding of homozygous TH mutations confirms diagnosis.
 Low levels of the dopamine metabolite homovanillic acid (HVA), 5-hydroxyindoleacetic acid (5-HIAA) and 3-methoxy-4-hydroxyphenylethylene glycol (MHPG) are found in the cerebrospinal fluid (CSF) of patients with DYT5b.
 HVA concentrations and the HVA/5-HIAA ratio in CSF appear to correlate with the age of onset and the severity of the phenotype.

 Differential diagnoses include different forms of DRD (e.g. autosomal dominant DRD), early onset torsion dystonia, myoclonic dystonia (see these terms) and other types of early-onset parkinsonism.
 It can also be mistaken for cerebral palsy or spastic paraplegia.
-Differential diagnoses that need to be considered for the more severe, encephalopathy-like phenotype include hypoxic-ischemic encephalopathy, idiopathic catastrophic epileptic encephalopathy (see these terms), other BH4-related enzyme deficiencies and mitochondrial disorders.
+Differential diagnoses that need to be considered for the more severe, encephalopathy-like phenotype include febrile infection-related epilepsy syndrome, neonatal hypoxic and ischemic brain injury (see these terms), other tetrahydrobiopterin (BH4)-related enzyme deficiencies and mitochondrial disorders.

 Prenatal diagnosis is possible in families with a known TH mutation.